angular/angular/aio/content/guide/angular-package-format.md

 Most Angular packages should not depend on top-level side effects, and thus should include this declaration.

-## Entrypoints and Code Splitting
+## Entrypoints and code splitting

 Packages in the Angular Package Format contain one primary entrypoint and zero or more secondary entrypoints \(for example, `@angular/common/http`\).
 Entrypoints serve several functions.

 1. They define the module specifiers from which users import code \(for example, `@angular/core` and `@angular/core/testing`\).

-    Users typically perceive these entrypoints as distinct groups of symbols, with different purposes or functionality.
+    Users typically perceive these entrypoints as distinct groups of symbols, with different purposes or capability.

     Specific entrypoints might only be used for special purposes, such as testing.
     Such APIs can be separated out from the primary entrypoint to reduce the chance of them being used accidentally or incorrectly.